 Dr Devine is interested in supervising PhD students in the following areas:

-Cognitive Development, Social Development, Theory of Mind, Executive Function, Psychopathology, School Readiness, Parenting and Families, Longitudinal Methods, Individual Differences.
+Cognitive Development, Social Development, Theory of Mind, Executive Function, Psychopathology, School Readiness, Parenting and Families, Peer Relationships, Longitudinal Methods, Individual Differences.
+Dr Devine's research uses advanced quantitative methods including confirmatory factor analysis, structural equation modelling, multi-level modelling and path analysis.
+He does not supervise projects using qualitative methods.
 Please email Dr Devine before making an application to discuss potential projects.